Vitorsigma1/Reposit-rio-Remoto/README.md

-# Repositorio-Remoto
+# Repositorio-Remoto Depois do Clone.

-Descrição inserida no repositório remoto antes do clone.
+Descrição inserida no repositório remoto depois do clone.